Magnus Stenbock: Campaign in Northern Germany

 On 25 August Stenbock landed at Wittow on the north coast of Rügen and toured for the next few days between Stralsund and various places on Rügen.
 On 14 September the rest of the transport fleet anchored at Wittow, and two days later, 9,500 men and twenty guns disembarked from the ships.
-Most of the troops were accommodated on Rügen, while a handful of companies were sent to Stralsund.
+Most of the troops were accommodated on Rügen, while some were sent to Stralsund.
 On the night between 18 and 19 September, the transport fleet that was anchored at Langkenhoff suffered a surprise attack from Gyldenløve's fleet, who bypassed Wachtmeister's battle fleet.
 Over 50 Swedish transport ships were lost during the attack, half of which were captured by the Danes, and most of the winter storages were lost.